sohag-chowwdhury/wisebuy/DEPLOYMENT_GUIDE.md

 nano .env.local
 # (Add your environment variables from above)

-# Build for production
+# Build for production (use deploy script to bypass linting)
-pnpm build
+pnpm run build:deploy
 ```

 ### 3. Deploy with PM2